 Dining Month: 3 Courses for $29

-One month out of the year, your key to the city is a fork.
-During Dining Month in Downtown Portland and beyond, more than 80 restaurants serve up three tasty courses for just $29.
-Tastes to excite.
-Savings to savor.
-Coming March 2014.
-In the meantime, check out last year’s participating restaurants and their 2013 menus below.
+Your key to the city is a fork.
+Explore Downtown Portland and beyond this March, when more than 90 restaurants serve up three tasty courses for just $29.
+Tastes to excite, savings to savor.

 - Clear All Filters

 23Hoyt is a New American tavern restaurant located in the heart of Nob Hill.
 It is at once an everyday neighborhood favorite and a destination for a special night out – comfortable, modern, delicious and friendly.

 3 Doors Down offers a doff of the hat to Mother Italy and a harmonious affair with locally procured Pacific Northwest and American cuisine.
 A playful, thoughtful and engaging dining experience begins with the dynamic wine list and cocktails on tap, flowing effortlessly to the inventive starters, big bowls of pasta and shellfish, perfectly grilled fish and meats, and spaghetti-and-meatball Sunday suppers.

 Chef Adam Higgs welcomes you to the finest in New Orleans dining on the West Coast.
 Located in the Sabin/Irvington neighborhood of Portland, Acadia’s goal is to create modern American cuisine rooted in the “melting pot” food culture that is Louisiana.
 The menu features locally grown fruits, vegetables and meats, as well as exclusively U.S. wild-caught seafood from the Gulf Coast and Pacific Northwest.